-The FlexTimer module (FTM) is a two-to-eight channel timer that supports input capture, output compare, and the generation of PWM signals to control electric motor and power management applications.
-The FTM time reference is a 16-bit counter that can be used as an unsigned or signed counter.
+The FlexTimer module (FTM) is a two-to-eight channel timer that supports input capture, output compare, and the generation of PWM signals.
+It is used in electric motor control and power management applications.
+The FTM time reference is a 16-bit counter that can be used as an unsigned or a signed counter.

-The PWM synchronization provides an opportunity to update the MOD, HCR, CNTIN, CnV, OUTMASK, INVCTRL, and SWOCTRL registers with their buffered value and force the FTM counter to the CNTIN register value use the hardware trigger to synchronize.
-In this use case, we use a hardware trigger to synchronize CnV to modify the duty Cycle of PWM for reducing CPU over ahead.
+The PWM synchronization provides an opportunity to update the MOD, HCR, CNTIN, CnV, OUTMASK, INVCTRL, and SWOCTRL registers with their buffered value and force the FTM counter to use the CNTIN register value and the hardware trigger to synchronize.
+In this use case, we use a hardware trigger to synchronize CnV to modify the duty cycle of PWM for reducing CPU overhead.
 The external trigger is caused by the event which is generated when the FTM counter matches the CnV register.
 And the signal can be routed to any of the three hardware trigger inputs of FTM by TRGMUX module.
 Then, it controls the output voltage of PWM DAC.